joshmcgrath08/resume/resume.md

 - Developed full-stack solutions to support ground-truthing and ingestion of data for Alexa machine learning
 - Acted as technical lead for team-scale projects, from requirements gathering and design to implementation and operational support
-- Mentored and coached more junior engineers and reviewed designs within the team
+- Mentored and coached junior engineers and reviewed designs within the team
 - Utilized languages including Java, Javascript, and Python
 - Utilized AWS services including Redshift, DynamoDB, SQS, S3, and Kinesis